Chief Executive Officer, President

 Dr. Lee, a practicing emergency physician, earned a Doctorate of Medicine at Loyola University of Chicago’s Stritch School of Medicine, and a Bachelor of Arts (chemistry) from Johns Hopkins University.
 He also holds a certificate in Medical Informatics from the University of Illinois, Chicago.

 Dr. Lee is board-certified by the American Board of Emergency Medicine (in emergency medicine) and by the American Board of Preventive Medicine (in clinical informatics).
 He is a member of the American Medical Informatics Association, the Association of Medical Directors of Information Systems, the Healthcare Information and Management Systems Society (HIMSS), and the American Academy of Emergency Medicine.

 He was honored in 2019 with HIMSS’ prestigious Physician Executive of the Year award.

-Duke Rupert is chief operating officer, Hospital Operations, for Allegheny Health Network.
-In this role, Mr. Rupert establishes strategic priorities and leads business operations for clinical care facilities across the network’s northern geographic footprint.
+Duke Rupert is SVP, Hospital Operations, for Allegheny Health Network.
+In this role, Mr. Rupert establishes strategic priorities and leads business operations for clinical care facilities across the network’s footprint.